zCode-Solutions/meetMyTypes/README.md

 2. To be continued....

 ## Contribution Guidelines
-If you're interested in contributing and growing your skillset furhter please refer to the [Contribution Docs](https://github.com/zCode-Solutions/meetMyTypes/blob/dev/CONTRIBUTING.md)
+If you're interested in contributing and growing your skillset furhter please refer to the [Contribution Docs](https://github.com/zCode-Solutions/meetMyTypes/blob/dev/CONTRIBUTING.md).
+Before contributing please look through the [Code of condunct](https://github.com/zCode-Solutions/meetMyTypes/blob/dev/CODE_OF_CONDUCT.md) and make sure you comply.

 ## How can you Learn from this?
 Check out this doc to see how you can use this repo to level up your own skills!
 [Learn from me]()

 # Authors
 Curious for whose on the team?
 Checkout the [Authors file](https://github.com/zCode-Solutions/meetMyTypes/blob/dev/AUTHORS.md)